 Hui Zhang, MD, PhD, is a geneticist who specializes in caring for children born with birth defects or developmental disabilities.
 She regularly diagnoses children and adults with developmental disabilities, autism spectrum disorders, craniofacial anomalies, inherited eye disorders, hearing loss, and various birth defects.

-While Dr. Zhang was completing research for her doctorate degree, she began working in a lab focused on understanding Marfan syndrome, an inherited condition that affects the body’s connective tissue and organs.
+While Dr. Zhang was completing her doctorate degree, she worked in research labs that looked at genetic causes of human diseases.
 “It piqued my interest in clinical genetics,” Dr. Zhang says.

-At Yale School of Medicine, Dr. Zhang is an assistant professor of genetics and of pediatrics.
+At Yale School of Medicine, Dr. Zhang is an associate professor of genetics and of pediatrics.
+She is also co-director of the DNA Diagnostic Lab, which forms diagnostic testing to identify genetic causes of various medical conditions.

 Yale Medicine, Yale New Haven Children’s Hospital